-I’m going to ask you a question and I’d like for you to answer impulsively without thinking too much about it.
+I’m going to ask you a question, and I’d like for you to answer impulsively without overthinking it.

-Here’s the question: is your brand socially intelligent?
+Here’s the question: is your employer brand socially intelligent?

-It’s a short question that raises so many other questions.
-First of all, being socially intelligent isn’t to be mistaken with being on social media.
+It’s a short question that raises so many other issues.
+First of all, being socially intelligent isn’t to be mistaken for being on social media.
 Being on social media isn’t enough anymore.
 Knowing about social media isn’t enough anymore.
 We’re now in a day and age where “social complacency” just doesn’t cut it anymore.
-Now, in order to be social, you need to be socially intelligent.
+Now, to be social, you need to be socially intelligent.
 Here’s what I mean by that:

 Knowledge vs. Intelligence: